ska-sa/katgpucbf/doc/benchmarking.rst

 slow.

 The output of this calibration process is a text file of space-separated values.
-Previously-collected results are in the:file:`fgpu_calibration` and :file:`xbgpu_calibration` subdirectories, and new additions should go there too.
+Previously-collected results are in the :file:`fgpu_calibration` and :file:`xbgpu_calibration` subdirectories, and new additions should go there too.
 After adding or updating one of these files, run :program:`./fit.py` and pass it the filename.
 It will print out the coefficients for a fitted logistic regression